beginning of content

 Key facts

-Why are falls concerning for older people?
+Why are falls a concern for older people?

-Even when falls don't cause an injury, they often trigger a loss of confidence in an older person and lead to an ongoing fear of falling.
-Over time, this can lead to a person becoming more inactive, which further increases the risk of falling.
+Even when falls don't cause an injury, they can trigger a loss of confidence and lead to an ongoing fear of falling.

 Changes to the body

-Our bodies change gradually and over many years as part of the normal ageing process.
-As you get older, you may notice:
+Our bodies change slowly over the years as part of normal ageing.

 Dangers in and around the home

-Neglecting general health and wellbeing
+Poor general health and wellbeing

 When should I see my doctor?